lilit-pipe17/store-pogos/README.md

 - Managing rewards for customers with frequent visits

 ## What We're Looking For
 Design a data model and API for the order creation and sending paycheck to client.
 The technology stack should include Node.js and Prisma preferred for the database.

-## Possible Scenarios
+### Possible Scenarios (Optional)
 - Customer management
 - Employee tracking
 - Product inventory management